piyook/GitCrop/README.md

 ## Options

+- use '--help' or '-h' to display a help message
 - use '--merged' or '-m' to only delete branches MERGED into main (or master) branch matching the supplied pattern

 <i>Note: branches that are newly created from the main branch with no new commits that match the search pattern will also be deleted since they are fully merged by default.</i>